malickatique/Laravel-Crash-Course/Laravel Crash Notes.md

 * Custom If Statements (Use env variables in blade)

-    Define in boot() methof of "App/Providers/AppServiceProvider"
+    - Define in boot() methof of "App/Providers/AppServiceProvider"
+        ```php
         use Illuminate\Support\Facades\Blade;
         public function boot(){
             Blade::if('env', function ($environment) {
                 return app()->environment($environment);
             });
         }
-    Once the custom conditional has been defined, we can easily use it on our templates:
+    - Once the custom conditional has been defined, we can easily use it on our templates:
+        ```php
         @env('local')
             // The application is in the local environment...
         @elseenv('testing')